manukalexi/The-error-threshold-revisited/README.md

 - `N`: number of Hamming classes (default: 3)
 - `mu`: mutation rate
 - `sigma`: reproductive superiority of the master sequence (default: 10)
-- `lambda`: fitness of the 1-error mutant (investigated: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
+- `lambda`: fitness of the 1-error mutant (values investigated: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
+- `tmax`: maximum integration time (default: 10000)
+- `dt_out`: output time interval (default: 0.01)

+## Master sequences for the the Phenotypic model

+- Small loop: `UGGACCCCAAUGGCAAGGGGGAAUU\0`
+- Large loop: `CCCCAAAAAGUGGCAUGGUAGGGGG\0`
+- Motif: `AUCUUACUGGCUACGUCUACUUAGG\0`

 ## Sample output

 ## Disclaimer
-The code provided in this repository is released for research purposes only and is provided without warranty or liability.
+**The code provided in this repository is released for research purposes only and is provided without warranty or liability.**